Your Expert Guide to Ronda With Kids (2024)

 Historic Note: Neolithic remains have also been found in Zuheros, a gorgeous mountain town in Córdoba province and ancient remains have also been found near Alcalá de Guadaíra, just outside Sevilla.
 It surprised me when I learnt that Gibraltar is thought to have been home to Neanderthals longer than anywhere else in Europe.

-But hold on, did the kids care about any of this history when in Ronda?
+But hold on, do the kids care about any of this history when in Ronda?

 That’s what you really want to know, right? 😉